network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 that would drive the number of measurements and balance the accuracy with the speed of the measurement itself.

-It is also an open topic to compare the RPM Test to other standard measurement tools such as
-DSLReports Speed Test (2)
-the Waveform Bufferbloat test (3);
-the command-line betterspeedtest.sh (4)

 # RPM Test Server API

 The RPM measurement uses standard protocols: